mstrutt/jekyll-portfolio/app/_posts/2015-03-15-cleaning-up-your-gruntfile-with-hidden-subtasks.markdown

 ### Target to the rescue

 Grunt has this concept of targets, where a task can have many parts to it in the configuration, which can be selected individually by their target name.
-If a no target is specified, then all parts are run.
-Running `grunt --help` wont list the available targets of a task, only the top level tasks available, this essentially makes the targets like the "hidden tasks", which that many have asked for to be included in grunt.
+If no target is specified, then all parts are run.
+Running `grunt --help` wont list the available targets of a task, only the top level tasks available, this essentially makes the targets like the "hidden tasks", that many have asked for to be included in grunt.

 When registering a task, a longer form can be used which allows writing a function which accepts the target as an argument.
 In its simplest form, this looks like: